dachcom-digital/pimcore-news/docs/20_EntryTypes.md

 ![](http://g.recordit.co/i08dUpt52i.gif)

-This Bundles allows you to define as many entry types as you wish.
+This Bundles allows you to define as many entry types as you want.
 Entry types could be:

 - news
 - press